-- The observer must be the same gender as the employee.
-(Note: If gender is in question, the guidance is that the observer should be the same gender as the gender that the donor identifies with). - If the collector is not the observer, the collector must instruct the observer about the procedures for checking the employee for prosthetic or other devices designed to carry "clean" urine and urine substitutes AND for watching the employee urinate into the collection container. - In the privacy of the restroom, the observer requests the employee to raise his or her shirt, blouse or dress / skirt, as appropriate, above the waist, just above the navel; and lower clothing and underpants to mid-thigh and show the observer, by turning around, that the employee does not have such a device. - If The Employee Has A Device: The observer immediately notifies the collector; the collector stops the collection; and the collector thoroughly documents the circumstances surrounding the event in the remarks section of CCF.
-The collector notifies the DER.
-This is a refusal to test. - If The Employee Does Not Have A Device: The employee is permitted to return clothing to its proper position for the observed collection.
-The observer must watch the urine go from the employee's body into the collection container.
-The observer must watch as the employee takes the specimen to the collector.
-The collector then completes the collection process. - Failure of the employee to permit any part of the direct observation procedure is a refusal to test.
+- The observer must be the same gender as the donor.
+(Note: If gender is in question, the guidance is that the observer should be the same gender as the gender that the donor identifies with). - If the collector is not the observer, the collector must instruct the observer about the procedures for checking the donor for prosthetic or other devices designed to carry "clean" urine and urine substitutes AND for watching the donor urinate into the collection container. - \circ $\,$ The collector notes the observer's name in the Remarks on the CCF. - In the privacy of the restroom, the observer requests the donor to raise his or her shirt, blouse or dress / skirt, as appropriate, above the waist, just above the navel; and lower clothing and underpants to mid-thigh and show the observer, by turning around, that the donor does not have such a device. - If The Donor Has A Device: The observer immediately notifies the collector; the collector stops the collection and thoroughly documents the circumstances of the event in the remarks section of CCF.
+The regulations state that this is a refusal to test.
+Notify DER immediately. - If The Donor Does Not Have A Device: The donor is permitted to return clothing to its proper position for the observed collection.
+The observer must watch the urine go from the donor's body into the collection container.
+The observer must watch as the donor takes the specimen to the collector.
+The collector then completes the collection process.